AdaCore/training_material/courses/gnatdas/cover_040_gnatstudio.rst

    * This allows us to generate a **Statement** report even if we've instrumented for **Statement** and **Decision**

-* For :toolname:`GNAT Studio`, we simplify for using the same coverage type for all steps
+* For :toolname:`GNAT Studio`, we simplify by using the same coverage type for all steps

    * :menu:`Edit` |rightarrow| :menu:`Project Properties`